Silviyanancy/Application-deployment-on-AWS-EKS-using-Terraform/README.md

-# Deployment of a Static Website on AWS EKS with ALB Ingress
+# Deploying Application on AWS EKS with ALB Ingress

 ## Part 1: Infrastructure Creation of EKS Cluster (Terraform)